Non-citizens (Latvia): Politics of citizenship

 The Popular Front of Latvia supported the notion that long-term residents of Latvia who declare their will to obtain citizenship of Latvia and clearly connect their destiny with the state should become citizens.

 According to SKDS research, in 2005 45.9% of inhabitants (but only 38.4% of citizens) supported granting voting rights for non-citizens at municipal elections, against such amendments were 35.6% of inhabitants (and 42.8% of citizens).
 74.6% of Russian-speaking respondents and 24.8% of ethnic Latvian respondents expressed support for this idea, a negative attitude to it was shown by 7.8% of Russian-speaking respondents and 55.9% of ethnic Latvian respondents.

-Nowadays, the Harmony Party supports making naturalization and citizenship for some categories of non-citizens easier to obtain.
-The Latvian Russian Union, supportive of these steps, also supports the idea of a "zero option", or giving citizenship for all "non-citizens" unconditionally.
-On the other side, the National Alliance calls for a halt to naturalization.
-Most of the ruling parties support the status quo.
-LPP and LC claimed in 2007, that they support voting rights for non-citizens in local elections, but offered a referendum on the issue in 2009, to be held at the same time as local elections, and do not support the respective proposals in Parliament now.
+As of 2007, the Harmony Party supported making naturalization and citizenship for some categories of non-citizens easier to obtain.
+The Latvian Russian Union, supportive of these steps, also supported the idea of a "zero option", or giving citizenship for all "non-citizens" unconditionally.
+On the other side, the National Alliance called for a halt to naturalization in 2006.
+Most of the ruling parties supported the status quo.
+LPP and LC claimed in 2007, that they support voting rights for non-citizens in local elections, but offered a referendum on the issue in 2009, to be held at the same time as local elections, and did not support the respective proposals in Parliament as of 2007.